AriFordsham/GHCWiki/building/running-tests/adding.md

 ## A multiple module test case

 A multiple module test case is slightly more complex then a single module one.
 Firstly we a concerned with how to handle the simplest form of a multiple module test case, that is one where the whole test case can be built in one go using the `--make` command of GHC.
-If you have more complex needs (like compiling source files that `--make` can't handle, and/or need to compile different modules with different GHC arguments, then see below \\REF)
+If you have more complex needs (like compiling source files that `--make` can't handle, and/or need to compile different modules with different GHC arguments, then see below)

 Then for a test case that should compile and run fine we would put this line in all.T: